To,

 The Board of Directors has approved a Code of Conduct which is applicable to the

-Members of the Board and all employees in the course of day to day business operations of
+Members of the Board and all employees in the course of day-to-day business operations of

 the company.
-The Company believes in Zero Tolerance against bribery,
+The Company believesin "Zero Tolerance" against bribery, corruption

-directives to counter such acts.
+counter such acts.
 The Code has been posted on the Company's website

 The Code lays down the standard procedure of business conduct which is expected to be